xapian/xapian/xapian-applications/omega/docs/newformat.rst

      --filter=text/x-foo,text/html,utf-16:'foo2utf16 --content %f %t'

    In this case, we are going to handle ``text/x-foo`` files with ``foo2utf16`` that is going to produce html with UTF-16 encoding on a temporary file.
-Note that %f will be replaced with the filename and %t with a temporary output file (that is going to be created by omindex at runtime).
+Note that %f will be replaced with the filename and %t with a temporary output file (that is going to be created by omindex at runtime and the extension of it will reflect the expected output format).
 This tells omindex to index files with content-type ``text/x-foo`` by running
    ::

-     foo2utf16 --content path/to/file path/to/temporary/file
+     foo2utf16 --content path/to/file path/to/temporary/file.html

+   If you don't include ``%f``, then the filename of the file to be extracted will be appended to the command, separated by a space and if you don't use ``%t``, then omindex will expect output on stdout.
+Besides, ``%%`` can be used should you need a literal % in the command.

+   If you specify ``false`` as the command in ``--filter``, omindex will skip files with the specified MIME type.
+If you specify ``true`` as the command in ``--filter``, omindex won't try to extract text from the file, but will index it such that it can be searched for via metadata which comes from the filing system (filename, extension, mime content-type, last modified time, size).

    If we want to add the filter permanently, we can add a new entry in ``index_add_default_filters`` at 'index_file.cc'.
 Following with the example
    ::